zaiisao/Documentation/en/Voice/effect_mixing_android_audio.md

 manager.playEffect(
 0,  // The sound ID of the audio effect file to be played.
 "path/to/effect1",  // The file path of the audio effect file.
--1,   // The number of playback loops. -1 means an inifinite loop.
+-1,   // The number of playback loops. -1 means an infinite loop.
 0.0,  // Sets the spatial position of the audio effect.
 0 means the effect shows ahead.
 100,  // Sets the volume.
 The value ranges between 0 and 100.
 100 is the original volume. true // Sets whether to publish the audio effect.